sidju/add-ed/README.md

-# hired
+# Add-ED
-## The ed rewrite for daily use
+## The standard editor, now as a library

-After tiring of emacs freezing up on me one time too many and concluding that vim isn't any less of a monstrosity I made the reasonable choice and started using ed.
+Some time ago I decided to write an ED clone with syntax highlighting.
+On my way to that goal I needed to write an implementation of ED's command parsing and execution to wrap in that syntax highlighting.
+And so, here it is.

-It was a bit frustrating at the start but grew to be quite nice.
-The only missing feature really being syntax highlighting.
-After some research I couldn't find any ed fork or clone with syntax highlighting, so I once again made the reasonable choice and wrote my own.
+## Early APIs
-And so here it is, with all its flaws and deficiencies.
-Any and all pull requests welcome.
+The current API design is only based on my use-case.
+If you are interested in using it and need some change to make it work better you are more than welcome to suggest changes.

 ## Core concepts:
 ### The selection: